 Given the price, I was actually surprised at just how many rolls were flying out the door.

 If your budget won’t allow it, you could always pick up a roll of brown parcel or craft paper from The Card Factory, WHSmith or The Range which is really inexpensive.
 I paid £99p for mine.
 Plus, you tend to get more on the roll for your money.

 This has long been a favourite of mine and is really enjoyable to create.
 Cut a length of wrapping paper about two inches across and five in length (or choose your own dimensions).
 Next, take your scissors and carefully cut into strips, leaving half an inch at the top to keep it in one piece.
 Now, you’re ready for the fun bit – use the scissors to carefully curl the lengths one at a time by starting at the top and applying even pressure as you drag the sharp side of the blade along each individual strand.

 Finally, attach it to your wrapped gift with eco-friendly tape or glue.
 Remember, your average sticky tape isn’t recyclable so use sparingly and try to remove it from the paper before recycling.

 Ribbon & Jute

 Gifts tied up with ribbon will always look like you’ve gone the extra mile and far more attractive.
 All manner of inexpensive ribbon can be purchased in The Range or the haberdashery on your high street.
-There are usually lots of different seasonal styles and colours to suit all age groups and are reuseable year after year.
+There are usually lots of different seasonal styles and colours to suit all age groups and are reusable year after year.

 My bright red 15-metre satin band ribbon is £0.90 and Jute string £1.00 both from Flying Tiger on my local high street.